hyl392/capstone/documentation/README.md

 * [Week 16](#week16)
 * [Week 17](#week17)

-Note: Week numbers do not necessarily correspond to the weeks in the Fall semester, rather they are just fillers for day of reflection.
+Note: Week numbers do not necessarily correspond to the weeks in the semester, rather they are just fillers for day of reflection.

 ## <a name="week1"></a> Week 1
 ### The week full of question marks, more question marks, and more question marks